resbaz/r-intermediate-gapminder/18-rmd.md

 > #### Scientific references {.callout}
 >
-> R Studio can also handle reference management.
+> R markdown can also handle reference management.
 See [this guide](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).
 >